 When comparing DataGrip vs Postico, the Slant community recommends DataGrip for most people.
-In the question“What are the best GUI tools for PostgreSQL on Windows?”
-DataGrip is ranked 1st while Postico is ranked 6th.
+In the question“What are the best Mac OS X GUIs for PostgreSQL?”
+DataGrip is ranked 2nd while Postico is ranked 5th.
 The most important reason people chose DataGrip is:

 DataGrip is not a language-specific IDE.
 It supports a wide variety of languages by default, such as PostgreSQL, MySQL, Oracle, Microsoft SQL Server, Derby, H2, Sqlite, and many more.
 You can also specify your own JDBC drivers to get support for additional platforms.